 The list widget may be configured to display the inbox, flagged or archive tab for the selected workspace.
 As such, it can be configured to provide quick access to a specific set of drafts (say, flagged items with a specific tag, per the workspace filter options), or just the most recent items in your inbox.

 When the widget it tapped, it will open the specific draft in the list, or open the draft list to the selected workspace if the header of the widget is tapped.

 The Draft Widget provides a way to display the content of a single selected draft on your Home Screen.
 Tapping on the widget will open the selected draft in the app.
 Useful for pinning a scratchpad draft you update with daily notes of similar.

 iOS 16 added the ability to have widgets on your iPhone Lock Screen.
 Drafts provides a Lock Screen widget with the same functionality as a small-size Grid Widget (mentioned above).

 When adding Drafts Lock Screen widgets, just tap the added widget to configure options, and you will be presented options to assign the functionality of the widget.
 Lock Screen widgets can run common commands, show workspace status, or even run actions.

 When using actions with the grid widget, keep in mind that the selected action will be run as if run on a new blank draft in the app.
 The types of actions which make sense to use with the widget are typically actions which create new drafts, or open Drafts to a specific context or set of options.

-Both widget types offer the following display options, which can be configured along with other widget options:
+All widget types offer display options, which can be configured along with other widget options, such as:

 - Theme: Choose whether to display the widget in light or dark mode, or auto-switch between dark and light along with the system theme changes.